tiprankstipranks

 Trade Secrets - Risk 1

-If we are unable to adequately protect our intellectual property, the value of our brands and our business may be harmed.
+If we cannot adequately protect our intellectual property, the value of our brands and our business may be harmed.

-Our brands, which represent approximately 46% of the total assets on our balance sheet as of December 31, 2023, are very important to our success and our competitive position.
+Our brands, which represent approximately 41% of the total assets on our balance sheet as of December 31, 2024, are very important to our success and our competitive position.
 We rely on a combination of trademarks, copyrights, service marks, trade secrets, patents, industrial designs, and other intellectual property rights to protect our brands and the respective branded products.
 While we have registered certain trademarks in Canada, the U.S. and foreign jurisdictions, not all of the trademarks that our brands currently use have been registered in all of the countries in which we do business, and they may never be registered in all of these countries.
 We may not be able to adequately protect our trademarks, and our use of these trademarks may result in liability for trademark infringement, trademark dilution or unfair competition.
 The steps we have taken to protect our intellectual property in Canada, the U.S. and other countries may not be adequate and we may, from time to time, be required to institute litigation to enforce our trademarks or other intellectual property rights or to protect our trade secrets.
 Further, third parties may assert or prosecute infringement claims against us.
-In these cases, our proprietary rights could be challenged, circumvented, infringed or invalidated.
+In these cases, our proprietary rights could be challenged, circumvented, infringed, or invalidated.
 Any such litigation could result in substantial costs and diversion of resources and could negatively affect our revenue, profitability and prospects regardless of whether we are able to successfully enforce our rights.
-In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of Canada and the U.S.
+In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of Canada and the U.S. and franchisees and other third parties who hold licenses to our intellectual property may take actions that adversely affect the value of our intellectual property.

 Technology1 | 3.2%